VegaDeftwing/OpGuidesHugoSrc/content/Engineering/11-math.md

 Alright, Natural and Whole numbers are great and all, but what if we want to represent a deficit or debt?
 Negative numbers would definitely, be nice- introducing *Integers*, this is just the set of Whole numbers *and* the their inverseses, so .... -3, -2, -1, 0, 1, 2, 3 ...

+{{< tip >}}

+If you come from a programming background, do note that what programming languages call integers is ever so silghtly different.
+Namely, mathematically integers include arbitarily large numbers, but in programming most `int` types are bounded by how many bits they can store, for exmaple, an 8 bit signed integer can only hold values ranging from -128 to 127.

+{{< /tip >}}

 #### ℚ - Rational Numbers

 Alright, so, what if we want to represent the number of slices in a pie?
 Sure, we could say that pie has been cut into 6 slices and 1 of the slices is gone, so 5 remain, but the obviously natural way to say this is 5/6 of the pie is left, and like that we've invented rational numbers.